gipplab/AnnoMathTeX/README.md

 After selecting and uploading the file you will see the processed and rendered document in your browser window.
 You can now start annotating.
-Nouns, proper nouns and named entities are highlighted in the natural language part of the document.
-They are also shown as recommendations for annotation in the word window.
-Mathematical environments are enclosed with highlighted dollar signs, and the identifiers are highlighted with yet another colour.
+Mathematical environments are enclosed with highlighted dollar signs, and the identifiers are highlighted.
-All other symbols in the mathematical environment are coloured in grey, as they are not interesting for the purpose of annotation.
+All other characters that are not to be annotated in the mathematical environment are coloured in grey.

 <p align="center">
   <img src="https://github.com/philsMINT/AnnoMathTeX/blob/master/media/uploaded_file.png"/>